prjctimg/huetiful/docs/content/pages/index.md

 ```

 ## Contributing
+First of all, thank you for using huetiful-js!
+Its people like you that make open source software better for the community!
 Contributions are welcome!
-Help make this project more useful for creative coders by sharing your ideas and stomping out bugs and feature suggestions.
-For major changes, please open an issue first to discuss what you would like to change.
+Help make this project better and easier to use for other developers by sharing your ideas and stomping out bugs and feature suggestions.
+For any major changes, please open an issue first to discuss what you would like to change.

 ## License